Innovation-Web-3-0-Blockchain/Solidity-For-Beginners/Solidity-Guide-For-Beginners/SimpleCount.md

 11. **Get the Count Again**:
     - Click on the "getCount" function once more.
 This time, you should see a count of 1, as it reflects the change you made by incrementing it.

 That's it!
-You've successfully deployed and interacted with a simple smart contract using Remix.
+You've successfully deployed and interacted with your first basic smart contract using Remix.
+You can head to the next lesson by clicking this link: [Variables and Data Types](VariablesAndDataTypes.md)